ctfdavis/ctfdavis/README.md

 Hi, I hope you have a nice day.
-- My web development blog (coming soon): https:/davischan.pro
+- Visit my web development blog: https:/davischan.pro

 <!---
 ctfdavis/ctfdavis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.